kristinriebe/solarsystem-workshop/README.md

 * Name the orbit paths e.g. 'Planet-Earth-Orbit' etc. If you use the same 'Planet-' prefix as for the planet spheres, they will also be automatically deleted every time you run the script again.

 * Adjust the circles' resolution to increase the number of points for the curve and thus its smoothness (e.g. 60).
 You can find this setting in the *Properties* area at the right side, in the *Data* tab (small line symbol).
-Add this to your *add_orbit* function as well.
+Add this to your `add_orbit` function as well.

 * The circles cannot be seen in a rendered image, unless you give them some thickness.
 Thus increase the circles' thickness by setting the bevel depth to 0.006 or higher.
 In the interface, these setting are adjusted in the *Properties* area, at the tab for *Data* (bend curve symbol).
 Here you can look for the correct Blender attributes for your circle object and experiment which settings look good for you.
 Add them to your script as well.

 * You may want to add a material to your orbits and adjust its shadow and shading options, so that orbits do not cast or receive any shadows.
 This is achieved with exactly the same settings as for the Sun material which was explained above.

-* In fact, the planets orbit on ellipses, with the Sun at one of the focal points.
+* In fact, the planets move on ellipses, with the Sun at one of the focal points.
 We'll ignore this in this workshop and stick to the simplified circles.

 ##Extra: Orbit eccentricity
 * Take the orbit eccentricity into account: shift the orbit path, so the sun lies at one of the focal points of the ellipse.
-I.e.: shift it in x-direction by a*ecc (semi-major axis * eccentricity).
+I.e.: shift it in x-direction by `a*ecc` (semi-major axis times eccentricity).
-Scale the x-direction by a/distance, the y-direction by b/distance. b is the semi-minor axis, b = a*sqrt(1-ecc**2).
+Scale the x-direction by a/distance, the y-direction by b/distance. b is the semi-minor axis, `b = a*sqrt(1-ecc**2)`.
 (Don't forget `import math` for sqrt!)

 * The orbit orientation is not yet correct - in truth, the orbits axes are not aligned!
 But taking the true orientation and also the inclination angle against e.g. Earth's orbit plane into account is beyond the scope of this workshop.